List of patrol vessels of the United States Navy: Patrol escort (PE)

 PE-61 through PE-112 were cancelled on November 30, 1918.

 PE-5, PE-15, PE-25, PE-45, PE-65, PE-75, PE-86, PE-95, PE-105, and PE-112 were allotted for transfer to Italy, though this plan was cancelled and none were ever delivered.

 Patrol frigate (PF)

+Destroyer escorts were designed and built to naval construction standards, and as such could only be built at yards experienced with naval standards.
+The United States Maritime Commission created its S2 design - which was based on the British-designed River class - for much the same role but using civilian construction standards.
+These ships would be classed by the Navy as the Tacoma class frigates.